- Makes a plastisol ink more pliable and elastic, which improves a print's lifespan on stretchy garments like spandex, leggings, etc.

 Printing on stretchy garments?
 Take a stand against ink cracking and splitting with FN-INK™ Stretch, an ink formulated to provide pliability and elasticity to low cure plastisol ink.

-FN-INK™ Stretch is a low cure additive made primarily for low cure plastisol inks, but can be used in standard cure plastisol inks.
+FN-INK™ Stretch is a low cure ink made primarily for low cure plastisol inks, but can be used in standard cure plastisol inks.
 It’s designed to be used as either an underbase on stretchy garments like spandex or as an additive for colors that need more flexibility.
 When cured properly, the ink will resist cracking or splitting when stretched beyond an ink's normal limits.

 It is recommended to print a thicker ink deposit than normal when extra stretch is needed in any print.
 Thicker ink deposits have greater resistance and durability to repeated movement.